(This is a republishing of a blog written in 2020. It seemed appropriate to share again at Rosh Hashanah and Yom Kippur.)

 I love Mondays.
 Yes, I really do.
-I also love January 1 for the same reason I love Mondays.
+I also love a new year for the same reason I love Mondays.
 It’s a new start.
 There’s been a period of relative rest and reflection, and then—a reset, a fresh start with a new set of goals and priorities and activities.
 It’s kind of like the way I always felt at the beginning of a school year when we shopped for new clothes and pencils and such.

-This first week in January, I’m excited by my new journal with its empty pages waiting to be filled.
+This first week of the new year, I’m excited by my new journal with its empty pages waiting to be filled.
 I begin a new reading and writing schedule.
 I schedule meetings with people I know are part of God’s mission for me this year and we dream about what we can accomplish together.

 You may not share my excitement for Mondays or for the passage into a new year.
 I suppose I can enjoy such things because I don’t have a conventional job or lifestyle that automatically continues as usual, like an automatic subscription renewal.
 As the perennial itinerant pastor/teacher/counselor/musician, I can make every week different if I want to.
 Usually I want to.
 But whether you are like me or very different, I found some Scripture that comes to life in the area of new beginnings, however they may look for you and me.